andikleen/pmu-tools/README.md

 ## interval-plot:

-interval-plot.py can plot the output of perf stat -I1000 -x, or or toplev.py -I1000 -x,
+interval-plot.py can plot the output of perf stat -I1000 -x

-Requires pyplot to be installed.
+Requires matplotlib to be installed.

 Below is the level 2 toplev measurement of a Linux kernel compile.
+Note that tl-barplot below is normally better to plot toplev output.

 ![plot-example] (http://halobates.de/interval.plot.l2.png)